Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Location: 11-1 Sagatenryuji Kurumamichicho, Ukyo Ward, Kyoto, 616-8373, Japan

-Become samurai and ninja as a couple at the Kyoto Samurai & Ninja Museum
+Become samurai and ninja as a couple at the Kyoto Samurai & Ninja Museum.

-Right around the corner of the Nishiki Market, you will find Kyoto’s most popular museum and experience venue: Kyoto Samurai & Ninja Museum.
+Around the corner of the Nishiki Market, you will find Kyoto's most popular museum and experience venue: Kyoto Samurai & Ninja Museum.
 Ever wanted to become a warrior?
 Make your dream of becoming a brave warrior a reality by joining the samurai test-cutting experience at the Kyoto Samurai & Ninja Museum.
-You’ll get to wear a real samurai warrior, use authentic samurai swords to slice tatami mat, and learn Tameshigiri – a centuries-old samurai practice.

 This is a great way to teach yourself and your partner some tricks in self-defense.
-And, besides, it’s a cool and unique date that you won’t experience back home.
-As a couple, you can become a ninja, learn sword fighting or simply take the history tour and watch a samurai show.
+And, besides, it's a cool and unique date you won't experience back home.
+As a couple, you can become a ninja, learn sword fighting, or simply take the history tour and watch a samurai show.

 Tip